arnavzek/dress/readme.md

 <p align="center">Dress.JS</p>

 # A light ass CSS runtime autocompleter
-Wrting css in JS just became fashionable.
-No need to type exact css property.
 When you run your file, Dress.js autocompletes CSS you wrote in JS and turns them into a stylesheet.

 # How to use?